aino-gautam/gwt-cordova-showcase/README.md

 Process to build and launch showcase:

-1.Run `mvn clean package` to build and package the library locally.
+1. Run `mvn clean package` to build and package the library locally.

 2. To run gwt project using `codesvr` run `gwt:codeserver` goal provided by net.ltgt.gwt.maven - `gwt-maven-plugin`.